Localista-Tech/graphhopper/README.md

 * The branch `localista` was branched from `ors_0.13`.
 It is used as the main branch for the Localista Tech applications.
 * The branch `localista` receives changes from other `localista_*` branches.
 * The `localista_*` branches are used to develop new features or make corrections needed by Localista Tech.
-These branches might be used to serve those changes to origin project [GIScience/graphhopper](https://github.com/GIScience/graphhopper).
+These branches might be used to serve those changes to the origin project [GIScience/graphhopper](https://github.com/GIScience/graphhopper).

-### Branches created for features:
+## Branches created for features:

-* `localista_ors_0.13-custom_ors_preparation`, branched from `localista`.
+* **[MERGED]** `localista_ors_0.13-custom_ors_preparation`, branched from `localista`.
 Containes changes on how the packages `graphhopper-api`, `graphhopper-core` and `graphhopper-reader-osm` are compiled.
 These packages will be used by the [Localista Tech's custom fork of OpenRouteService](https://github.com/Localista-Tech/openrouteservice).

-### Packaging and usage with OpenRouteService
+## Packaging and usage with OpenRouteService

 OpenRouteService (ORS) uses some libs/sub-projects from GraphHopper:
 * `graphhopper-api`